Handspring Health

 In general, medication should not be the first line of treatment for anxiety disorders in children, but it can be an effective part of a comprehensive treatment plan.

 If your child is struggling with panic attacks, seeking professional help is the best course of action.
-At Handspring, therapists are experienced in helping children and teens overcome panic disorder.
-We offer cognitive behavioral therapy, which has been shown to be the most effective treatment for panic disorder.
+At Handspring, our experienced therapists specialize in evidence-based treatments like CBT to support children and their families.
+Schedule a free consultation today to help your child find relief.

 References: